homebridge/homebridge/platforms/KNX.md

 -  CurrentAmbientLightLevel: DPT 9.004, 0 to 100000 Lux

 ## LockMechanism (This is poorly mapped!)
--  LockCurrentState: DPT 1, 1 as secured **OR (but not both:)**
+-  LockCurrentState: DPT 1, 1 as secured
--  LockCurrentStateSecured0: DPT 1, 0 as secured
+-  ~~LockCurrentStateSecured0: DPT 1, 0 as secured~~
--  LockTargetState: DPT 1, 1 as secured **OR**
+-  LockTargetState: DPT 1, 1 as secured
--  LockTargetStateSecured0: DPT 1, 0 as secured
+-  ~~LockTargetStateSecured0: DPT 1, 0 as secured~~

 *ToDo here: correction of mappings, HomeKit reqires lock states UNSECURED=0, SECURED=1, JAMMED = 2, UNKNOWN=3*